 Public transport with the Budapest City Card

 Probably the number 1 reason that made us not regret buying the Budapest pass was free public transport.
-Having free buses, trams and metro was not only great to save money, but also to save time and avoid the hassle of always looking for the tickets.
+Having free buses, trams, and metro was not only great to save money, but also saving time and avoiding the hassle of always looking for the tickets.

 Where can I buy the Budapest Pass?